-At present, Viet Nam has established diplomatic relations with 172 countries and signed 55 bilateral investment agreements and 58 double taxation agreements with countries and territories.
-Vietnam holds membership in 63 international organizations and over 650 non-governmental organizations.
+As of April 2022, Vietnam maintains diplomatic relationships with 190 nations throughout the world.
+It has 45 bilateral investment treaties and is party to 26 treaties with investment provisions.
+It also signed 58 double taxation agreements with countries and territories.
+It holds membership in 63 international organizations and over 650 non-governmental organizations.

 Vietnam is a one-party state ruled by the Communist Party of Vietnam (CPV) which provides strategic direction and decides all major policy issues.
 Vietnam is one of the more politically stable countries in South East Asia.
 In a region of the world where some countries remain vulnerable to political and economic instability, Vietnam has benefited from its stable government and social structure, making it an ideal place for capital investment.

-After 40 years of peace and development, Vietnam has become one of the reliable investment destinations for many countries due to its political stability and consistency.
+After nearly 50 years of reunification and development, Vietnam has become one of the reliable investment destinations for many countries due to its political stability and consistency.
 One of the most important factors for FDI enterprises to choose to invest in Vietnam is security.

 Vietnam remains one of the fastest-growing Asian economies with high GDP grow in recent years, based on the power of FDI and the private sector.
 Since 1990, Vietnam’s GDP per capita growth has been among the fastest in the world, averaging 6.4 percent a year in the 2000s.
 Over the last decade the economy has recorded an average GDP growth rate of 7.2 percent per annum, ranking top in the Asia-Pacific region.